 Our business strategy depends in large part on our ability to develop new products, marketing strategies, brands and customer relationships.
 These activities often require a significant up-front investment including, among others, customized formulations, regulatory compliance, product registrations, package design, product testing, pilot production runs, marketing and the build up of initial inventory.
 We may experience significant delays from the time we increase our operating expenses and make investments in inventory until the time we generate net sales from new products or customers, and it is possible that we may never generate any revenue from new products or customers after incurring such expenditures.
-If we incur significant expenses and investments in inventory that we are not able to compensate for those expenses, our operating results could be adversely affected.
+If we incur significant expenses and investments in inventory that we are not able to recover, and we are not able to compensate for those expenses, our operating results could be adversely affected.